KoushikMuthakana/MachineLearning/Simple Linear Regression Model/README.md

  # Images/Figure 1

+ # Note:
- # Note: Independent Variables which does not has any correlation with the dependent variable,should not consider to the fitting     model.
+ 	Independent Variables which does not has any correlation with the dependent variable,should not consider to the fitting     model.

- # relationship amoung the Independent's  Variables:
+ # Relationship amoung the Independent's  Variables:

                                              x1----------> x2

    Independent Varibales:                                 x2  --------> x3

                                              x3----------> x1